CyberFlameGO/RankPicker/README.md

 # RankPicker
-A project made for IMBCraft to give a player a GUI container to select a "class" on join, which is unchangeable afterwards.
+A project made for IMBCraft to give a player a GUI container to select a "class" on join, which is configurable to be unchangeable afterwards.
 This plugin is configurable through a generated config.yml file, so there's no need to edit the code.